Zeleo/zeleo-jenkins-plugin/README.md

 # Zeleo Jenkins Plugin

 ## Overview
 This plugin allows you to react to build events using the [Zeleo](https://www.zeleo.io) workflow automation and rule engine.
 What can you do with this?
-Well- [Zeleo](https://www.zeleo.io) is intentionally a very open platform, so almost anything you want, but for example, you could assign tasks to developers on a buid failure to fix tests, trigger unit/integration tests depending on the day of the week to spread out testing, let you Slack channel know every detail of your build, etc. You could even use us to trigger deployments on other systems (like AWS or Azure).
+Well- [Zeleo](https://www.zeleo.io) is intentionally a very open platform, so almost anything you want!
+For example, you could assign tasks to developers on a buid failure to fix tests, trigger unit/integration tests depending on the day of the week to spread out testing, let you Slack channel know every detail of your build, etc. You could even use us to trigger deployments on other systems (like AWS or Azure).

 ## Jenkins Setup
 Getting Jenkins ready to interact with Zeleo is as simple as installing a plugin and adding it to your build job.
 Follow the steps below to get this working.